Oxore/m68k-disasm/Readme.md

   `--pc-trace=file` to disassemble only what is supposed to be instructions and leave all the rest as raw data.
 Otherwise it will try to disassemble everything.
+- Automatic and non-committing code discovery with jump follow with `-fwalk` and `-ffollow-jumps`.
+I.e. when PC trace table provided, the disassembler will try it's best to disassemble non-traced continuous code spans, until unknown instruction or unconditional branch encountered.

 ### Limitations